So, you've stumbled across Dungeon Crawl Stone Soup. I hope you're ready to die a lot.

 The rc file of every online player is publicly available.
 You can plagiarise any one that takes your fancy.
 Mine is here.
 Some of my settings file is out of date and bits don't work properly but there you have it.
 You can delete everything after "# HDA Colour Stuff" if you don't care about messing with the game's colours.

-For a much more sophisticated and high-tech rc file, check out gammafunk's.
+For a high-tech rc file, check out gammafunk's.

 Each character has a species and background.
 In some ways, character selection works like a difficulty system: some characters are objectively stronger than others.
 There's a fair bit to wrap your head around and some backgrounds that are good for one species aren't for another.